-While the intentions behind charity may be good, the West’s charity efforts are outdated and have harmful effects on the poor (Links to an external site.).
+While the intentions behind charity may be good, the West’s charity efforts are outdated and have harmful effects on the poor.

 In order to change the harmful patterns of the past, we should instead look toward more practical steps for partnering with the poor in the future.

 The Republic of NGOs

 The documentary film, Poverty Inc., provides a case study on NGOs in Haiti in the aftermath of the 2010 earthquake.

 Prior to the earthquake, there were reportedly between 3,000 and 10,000 NGOs operating in Haiti and ready to take action to help rebuild the country, giving Haiti the nickname “The Republic of NGOs.”